ssirois/styling-guidelines/README.md

 See: https://en.wikipedia.org/wiki/Readability

-### Maintenability
+### Maintainability

 Maintainability is the ease with which a product can be maintained in order to, but not restricted to:

-* correct defects or their cause,
+* fix bugs,
-* repair or replace faulty or worn-out components without having to replace still working parts,
+* repair or replace faulty or outdated components without having to replace still working parts,
 * meet new requirements, or
 * make future maintenance easier